Xylophone and Marimba Building E-Books from Jim McCarthy

 Obviously I can’t build the instrument for you, and your success is going to be determined by a little bit of your own efforts.

-If however, you feel that my plans are at fault and they don’t work for you then simply contact clickbank within 56 days for a full refund – no questions asked.
+If however, you feel that my plans are at fault and they don’t work for you then simply contact clickbank within 56 days for a full refund of the purchase price of this building guide – no questions asked.
 In fact I insist!
 I don't want your money if you can't successfully use them to make your own instruments.

 So go ahead and get started now with Project 2 - the two octave Mini Marimba

-Remember that you don't have to do it all yourself - you can give it to an enthusiastic wood-worker to do as a project, or you could even use it as a school class project!
+...you can easily give the plans to an enthusiastic wood-worker to do as a project, or you can even use it as a school class project!

-You won't regret it, and this will be one investment that could save you hundreds of dollars!
+So...
+You won't regret it, and this will be one investment that could save you thousands of dollars!

 Click Here to Download Now!